sympy/sympy/CONTRIBUTING.md

 take a look at the following points:

 1. Please give a short descriptive title relevant to your issue.
-2. If you are facing problem with a particular functionality of sympy then please include the code that reproduces the probelem with the output.
+2. If you are facing problem with a particular functionality of SymPy then please include the code that reproduces the probelem with the output.
 3. Please provide references, if any, associated with the issue.